ssinc013/ssinc013/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my PhD in Epidemiology at Indiana University
-- 🌱 I’m currently learning using RStudio and C/C++ in infectious disease epidemiologic research
+- 🌱 I’m currently learning using RStudio in infectious disease epidemiologic research
 - 📫 How to reach me: shsinc@iu.edu
 - 😄 Pronouns: she/her/hers